Pet Food Trends: Sustainability, Health & Wellness Prevail

 There has been much buzz about AI and robotics in food engineering, manufacturing, and warehousing.
 Predictably, the pet food market is also making use of such technology.

-As part of Food Engineering magazine’s podcast series, editors spoke with Tyler Cundiff, president, food and beverage market, at Gray; and Greg Powers, vice president of solution architecture for Gray Solutions, a Gray company.
+As part of Food Engineering magazine’s podcast series, editors spoke with Tyler Cundiff, president, Food & Beverage Group, at Gray, Inc.; and Greg Powers, vice president of solution architecture for Gray Solutions, a Gray company.
 The topic was how the pet food industry is adopting automation, AI, and robotics.

 Powers told FE that one of the main changes in how the pet food market is using AI/robotics is in more in the processing side, versus packing and palletizing.
 One of the changes has to do with quality inspections, because a robot with vision systems can better pick out quality defects.
 “Any type of grading of a product is very popular,” said Powers, “[so] you have vision systems and the robots that actually take out bad product or at least look at and visualize the product and make better decisions.”